nicocardiel/filabres/doc/classification.rst

    this YAML file.

-   Once we have inserted the 4 problematic images within this file, we can repeat the classification of these images.
+   Once we have inserted the 4 problematic images within this file, we can repeat the classification of these files.
 Since the images correspond to two different nights, it is necessary to repeat the classification in the corresponding nights: